Top 10 reasons people avoid filing for workers’ comp

 8. They are discouraged by their employers.

 If you are covered under their WC insurance, and you were injured as a result of you doing your job, your employee is required to comply with rules and regulations surrounding reported injuries.
+Reporting promptly also helps protect your claim under the applicable statute and your right to benefits, including payments for lost wages and medical care.

 And remember, it is illegal for them to retaliate against you for doing so.